MiloBuwalda/uva-prog-c/20 Lectures/050 Week 5/00 Monday.md

 ## Announcements and Demos (0:00–7:00, 9:00–12:00)

-* From now on, we’ll be using a camera onstage to allow those of you in the back rows to see what David scribbles on the blackboard.

 * For this week’s problem set, you’ll be implementing the popular logic game Sudoku.
 If you don’t get this joke, hopefully you will by the end of the week.